plone/mockup/README.md

 There are several options to integrate Mockup.

 1. It comes pre-installed with Plone 6 Classic UI.
 2. You can install and compile a bundle.
-See [insert anchor to specific section, as "below" is vague].
+See [Development Section](#development) below.
 3. You can download a `.zip` from [Mockup's releases page on GitHub](https://github.com/plone/mockup/releases).
 4. You can use a precompiled bundle from a CDN, like: